linode/docs/docs/quick-answers/linux/wordpress-with-docker-compose.md

 ## What Are Docker and Docker Compose?

 *Docker* is a system that provides pre-configured, self-contained packages for applications you want to run, like WordPress.
 When deployed, these packages are referred to as *containers*.
 Docker also allows you to create your own containers with any custom software you'd like.
-You can create multiple identical copies of a container, which means that if you ever want to reinstall your software on your existing Linode or deploy it on a new Linode, you don't need to re-configure everything again.

 *Docker Compose* is a complementary system which helps you link together individual Docker containers so that they can work together.
 This guide will walk through the deployment of a WordPress container and a MySQL container that WordPress will use to store its data.
 Docker Compose will facilitate the networking between them.